Rules on taking holidays at AAU

-Furthermore, the University management wishes to ensure consistent administration of holiday entitlement throughout the organisation while still allowing for some degree of flexibility at the local level; thus local management must be able to handle holidays according to local conditions when this does not have an overall negative effect on the organisation.
+Furthermore, the University management wishes to ensure consistent administration of holiday entitlement throughout the organization while still allowing for some degree of flexibility at the local level; thus local management must be able to handle holidays according to local conditions when this does not have an overall negative effect on the organization.

-The University management strongly encourages all AAU staff members to take all their accrued holidays and special holidays during the holiday year.
+The University management strongly encourages all AAU staff members to take all their accrued holidays and special holidays during the holiday period (1 September to 31 December the year after).
 Therefore, holidays should be planned well in advance; this will allow for line managers to take into account both individual preference and operational requirements.

-The holiday year runs from 1 May to 30 April.
-During the spring, all holidays in the upcoming holiday year must be scheduled by mutual agreement between the staff member and their manager.
-Unless another agreement is made during the holiday year, holidays should be taken in accordance with the agreement.
+The holiday year runs from 1 September to 31 August.
+During the Autumn, all holidays in the upcoming holiday year must be scheduled by mutual agreement between the staff member and their manager.
+Unless another agreement is made during the holiday period, holidays should be taken in accordance with the agreement.